-SleepWeaver Advance Soft Cloth Nasal CPAP Mask & Headgear
+Circadiance SleepWeaver Advance Soft Cloth Nasal CPAP Mask With Improved Seal

-The SleepWeaver Advance has been redesigned with improved Zzzephyr Seal offering a better fit and mask seal.
-Unlike traditional silicon/hard plastic CPAP masks, the SleepWeaver CPAP Masks weight less than an ounce and therefore eliminates red masks caused by hard plastic CPAP masks.
+Sleepweaver Advance offers you a skin friendly CPAP Mask redesigned with improved seal offering a better fit, better feel and better seal.
+Unlike traditional silicon/hard plastic CPAP masks, the SleepWeaver CPAP Masks weigh less than an ounce and therefore eliminates red masks caused by hard plastic CPAP masks.

 **One size fits most** A new mask for smaller faces is also available - SleepWeaver Advance Small Soft Cloth CPAP Mask.

 The SleepWeaver Advance is the first ever non-allergenic and breathable cloth CPAP mask that fits comfortably on any CPAP user.

 Please follow the sizing guide below as SleepWeaver Mask sizing is different to other masks on the market.
 If you are between sizes please purchase the smaller size.
 Please refer to the sizing guide under the 'Product Advice | Sizing | Warranties' tab on this page.

 - Allergy free with natural cloth materials and NO SILICONE OR LATEX

 - ''One size fits most'' mask design - reducing your time searching for the best fit CPAP Mask